 A magical world

 When I first travelled to Africa with Amelia Kinkade in 2013, people and animals were (and still are) mercilessly fighting for resources and territories all over the place.
 We met a small group of completely exhausted elephants, whose matriarch had been brutally killed by farmers, because she had been eating from an old mango tree, which the farmers claimed to be theirs.
-"The farmers didn't need the mangos in order to survive", complained the elephants towards us, "but we did!"
+"The farmers didn't need the mangos in order to survive", complained the elephants towards us, "but WE did!"
 They weren't telling lies.
-On our way back to camp, we saw the farmers children selling mangos on the roadside.
+On our way back to camp, we saw the farmers' children selling mangos on the roadside.
 They were not hungry.
-They were just aiming to earn money with the fruits.
+They were just aiming to make money with the fruits.

 As long as we will not naturally grant better rights to animals as a matter of course, I will be devoting my life being their ambassador, helping to create awareness, specifically for THEIR point of view.
 Not only in Africa, but on farms in our own countries, in our own forests and in our own homes.
 It fills me with the utmost gratitude to be able to experience again and again, how much wisdom and unconditional love they are willing to share and what an honor and privilege it is for us two-legged animals, to co-exist alongside them.